Skip to content

 'style="color: green; font-weight: bold;"'

-if po.success
+if res.success

 else 'style="color: red; font-weight: bold;"'